osnystrom/Capstone_3/README.md

 If interested in reviewing the actual code, preprocessing work (cleaning data and uploading to Snowflake) is done in Flight Data Processing.
 Analytical work is done in Flight_analytics.

 Some processing work was done in DBT, so the DBT documentation is included as well.
+Staging files are in snystrom_flight_tracking > models > staging.
+My analytical processing work is under snystrom_flight_tracking > models > marts > core.